 Rather than providing comprehensive checklists or blueprints for you to follow, they offer a loose set of principles and processes for you to apply in response to the specific demands of any situation that you may encounter.
 In other words, the teachings encourage you to make pragmatic decisions that draw on the realities of the situation you are faced with instead of exhorting you to make dogmatic judgments based on rigid theories and ideologies.

-For Confucius, building up effective situational leadership capabilities required the assiduous cultivation of your moral character through the diligent study of the ancient classics and the rigorous practice of ancient rituals (禮/lǐ) to inculcate best behavioral practices in your psyche.
+For Confucius, building up effective situational leadership capabilities required the assiduous cultivation of your moral character through the diligent study of the ancient classics and the rigorous practice of the rites (禮/lǐ) to inculcate best behavioral practices in your psyche.

-Not surprisingly, there have been extensive debates between adherents over the validity of these two approaches to situational leadership (including some entertaining jabs at po-faced Confucian orthodoxy in the Daodejing and Zhuangzi), but it’s important to remember that they both had the same ultimate goal of a smooth-running society rather than divine deliverance in mind.
+Not surprisingly, there have been extensive debates between adherents over the validity of these two approaches to situational leadership (including some entertaining jabs at po-faced Confucian orthodoxy in the Daodejing and Zhuangzi), but it’s important to remember that they both shared the same goal of social harmony rather than divine deliverance in mind.